IoannaDeni/instaBrowser/README.md

 - [ ] List anything else that you can get done to improve the app functionality!
 - Added some layout features for the first controllers

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):
+Please list areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Having two types of connecting segues and how to manage that with identifiers

 ## Video Walkthrough